Bridge course instructions

 - To enroll in a bridge course for CS 61B or CS 61C:

-If you decide, after consulting with the course instructor, that you will enroll in a bridge course, e-mail Olivia Chan (firstname.lastname@example.org) to obtain a permission number to enroll in CS 47B or CS 47C and then drop CS 61B or CS 61C from your schedule.
-Remember that you are required to be enrolled in at least 12 units and at least two technical courses for your major.
-A bridge course does not count as one of your technical courses.
+If you decide, after consulting with the course instructor, that you will enroll in a bridge course, you will add yourself to the appropriate waitlist for CS 47B or CS 47C.
+Once your ESS Adviser has verified that you meet the requirements to enroll, you will receive an e-mail from ESS Adviser Olivia Chan (email@example.com) with a permission number to enroll in CS 47B or CS 47C.
+If you are unsure if you are eligible to take CS 47B or CS 47C, please contact your ESS Adviser before adding yourself to the waitlist as you may want to enroll in CS 61B or CS 61C instead.
+Remember that you are required to be enrolled in at least 12 units and at least two technical courses for your major, and a bridge course does not count as one of your two technical courses.

 - To enroll in a bridge course for EE 16A: